semaphoreci/docs/docs/programming-languages/go.md

 - Linux: Go is available out-of-the-box in the [Ubuntu 18.04 VM image][ubuntu-go].
 - Docker: use [semaphoreci/golang](/ci-cd-environment/semaphore-registry-images/#golang) or
-  [your own Docker image][docker-env] with the version of Go and other packages that you need.
+  [your own Docker image][docker-env] with the version of Go and other packages that you want.

-Follow the links above for details on currently available language versions and additional tools.
+Follow the links above for details on available language versions and additional tools.

 ### Selecting a Go version on Linux